 GeneCards Summary for IL1R2 Gene

 IL1R2 (Interleukin 1 Receptor Type 2) is a Protein Coding gene.
-Diseases associated with IL1R2 include Endometriosis and Spondylitis.
-Among its related pathways are PEDF Induced Signaling and Hematopoietic cell lineage.
-GO annotations related to this gene include interleukin-1 receptor activity and interleukin-1, Type II, blocking receptor activity.
-An important paralog of this gene is IL1R1.
+Diseases associated with IL1R2 include Endometriosis and Mastitis.
+Among its related pathways are Transcriptional misregulation in cancer and NF-KappaB Family Pathway.
+Gene Ontology (GO) annotations related to this gene include interleukin-1 receptor activity and interleukin-1, type II, blocking receptor activity.
+An important paralog of this gene is IL1RAPL2.

 UniProtKB/Swiss-Prot Summary for IL1R2 Gene